 VIP Ski Holidays

 VIP Ski holidays had been popular with our clients since the early 1990's when Alpine Answers was created.
 VIP Ski was initially set up in 1989 by Paul Niwano and Mark Hutchinson with Paul in resort and Mark managing a small office in London.
-Contrary to popular belief, the VIP actually stands for Val d'Isere Properties rather than Very Important Person.
+Contrary to popular belief, "VIP" actually stands for Val d'Isere Properties rather than Very Important Person.
 Beginning with a few catered chalets in Val d'Isere, the company has now expanded to operate nearly 80 chalet and chalet hotels across the major resorts in Europe.

 From the beginning VIP Ski Holidays have aimed to operate at the premium end of the market.
 When Mark and Paul bowed out of the business sometime in the 1990's Andy Sturt took the reins and has driven the business on from its small beginnings.
 He is largely responsible for the brand VIP Ski.

 With an excellent command of French Andy soon got the hang of property dealings and was taking leases on chalets and letting them out to UK holidaymakers.
 Returning to the London in the early 1990’s, Andy ended up meeting Mark, and together with a silent partner bought VIP Ski.
 Soon after they acquired another small chalet holiday company called Snowline.
 For several years the two brands operated out of the same office in Wandsworth, London, each with their own brochure and portfolio of chalets.
 In time, however, the two products were brought together and marketed under the one name, VIP Ski.